← Newsroom

 The Only Coherent Remedy

 Saad’s call for “calibrated empathy” and Hayek’s defense of spontaneous order are necessary but insufficient.
 They require the transcendent grounding they lack.
+Rushdoony demonstrates that only the gospel’s true atonement in Christ liberates fallen man from the bondage of guilt and the compulsion toward political self-atonement.
 The biblical alternative is not theocracy but public acknowledgment of Christ’s Lordship over all of life, what Doug Wilson has called “mere Christendom.”
 Government’s legitimate role, according to Romans 13, is the administration of justice with the sword, not the redistribution of wealth or the engineering of outcomes.
 Property rights, the rule of law, and ordered compassion flow from recognition that humans are image-bearers under God’s authority, not raw material for state experiments.
 Christ is Lord, not Caesar.

 Such a recovery would restore incentives by lowering the tax burden that punishes dominion.
 It would recalibrate empathy by re-grounding it in truth, distinguishing citizens from non-citizens and victims from perpetrators.
 It would replace grievance culture with a culture of responsibility and gratitude.
-Most importantly, it would confront the envious heart with the gospel of Jesus Christ, which alone can transform it.
+Most importantly, it would confront the envious and guilty heart with the gospel of Jesus Christ, which alone can transform it and free the conscience from bondage to the state.

 Gad Saad has performed a valuable service by exposing how misdirected empathy, married to envy, produces policies that are economically suicidal and culturally corrosive.
 Hayek exposed the economic incoherence of socialism.
 Yet both stop short of the root.
-The West is dying not merely from bad psychology or bad economics, but from the deliberate rejection of the God who created man in His image, commanded fruitful dominion, and warned that the wages of sin is death.
+Rushdoony shows that the West is dying not merely from bad psychology or bad economics, but from the deliberate rejection of the God who created man in His image, commanded fruitful dominion, and warned that the wages of sin is death.
+The politics of guilt and pity is the direct political expression of that rejection.
 Re-anchoring in Genesis 1–3 does not guarantee earthly utopia, fallen people remain fallen, but it alone supplies the moral and metaphysical framework in which ordered liberty, productive work, restrained compassion, and genuine justice can again flourish.
 Without that foundation, the death spiral continues.
 With it, renewal remains possible by the grace of God and the powerful and transforming work of the Holy Spirit.
-Yet true change from the inside out comes only through the gospel of Jesus Christ, which alone regenerates the human heart.
+Yet true change from the inside out comes only through the gospel of Jesus Christ, which alone regenerates the human heart and frees it from guilt-driven slavery.
 As the apostle Paul declares, “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come” (2 Corinthians 5:17).

 Bibliography